Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Properties of Gaussian baths

-By the integrability assumptions on $J$ \footnote{If $\Gamma<\infty$, integrability of $J$ follows from \eqref{eq: jump correlator Cauchy Schwarz}.}, the Dyson series is absolutely convergent.
-We therefore conclude that the effects of Gaussian baths on the system dynamics are also {\it completely characterized} in terms of the system Hamiltonian, the local coupling operators, and the two-point correlation function, $J(t)$.
+We now briefly argue that the above bath properties ensures that the dynamics are fixed by the two-point correlation function of the environment.
+Assuming $\Gamma<\infty$, $\norm{\bJ}_{1,1}$ is integrable ~\footnote{This follows from \eqref{eq: jump correlator Cauchy Schwarz}.}.
+This implies that the Dyson series for $\rho(t)$ is absolutely convergent.
+Therefore, the effects of Gaussian baths on the system dynamics are also {\it completely determined} by $H_{\rm S}(t)$, $\{S_\alpha\}$, and $J(t)$ \cite{FEYNMAN1963118,breuer_theory_2007}.
+For a more detailed proof of this fact, see \cite{tamascelli2018nonperturbative,park2408quasi}.